knightsUCF/CarRacing/Log.md

+# Recognizing Game State

+We are simply using this to set game state.
+This has a box collider is trigger, and also set the DetectCollision.cs script on the same level.

+So anyway, check a bool variable 60 times a second should not give us any performance issues so that way we can communicate the state.

+Then once DetectCollision registers the game over state, the Game.cs script picks up on this:

+From Game.cs:

+         private void Update()
+            {
+                if (state.game == State.Game.Over)
+                {
+                    state.game = State.Game.New;
+                    NewGame();
+                }
+            }

+DetectCollision.cs:

+        using System.Collections;
+        using System.Collections.Generic;
+        using UnityEngine;

+        public class DetectCollision : MonoBehaviour
+        {
+            State state;

+            private void Start()
+            {
+                state = FindObjectOfType<State>();
+            }

+            private void OnTriggerEnter(Collider c)
+            {
+                if (c.gameObject.tag == "Car") state.game = State.Game.Over;
+            }

+        }

 # New Game

 So here is our functionality for starting a new game.
 We are doing everything correctly except spawning new cars.
 Something is preventing the chunk from possibly registering the player to spawn new cars.